The Future of Cyberangels

 Like the Indian chief watching my Rembrandt inspired cyberangels flying from the spiritual world to the virtual metaverse to the universe of green grass and colorful flowers on the lawn of the Butler Institute of American Art in Ohio.

-Future ethereal cyberangels will take flight from NFTs via Etherium blockchain technology.
 Beyond our watching them, they will watch us.
-They will be programmed to respond to the cries of the world by analyzing digital news signals and algorithmicaly making decisions that modify their behavior.
+They will be programmed by AI to respond to the cries of the world by analyzing digital news signals and algorithmically making decisions that modify their behavior.

 Since Rembrandt was the master at telling Bible stories with angels in his paintings, drawings, and etchings, my wife Miriam and I went to The Metropolitan Museum of Art to see them up close.
 He created an etching of Jacob’s dream for the only book he illustrated based upon the verse: “A ladder was standing on the ground, its top reaching up towards heaven as divine angels were going up and down on it.”
 (Genesis 28:12) The angels in Jacob’s dream go up from the Land of Israel and go down throughout the world heralding a message of peace: “They shall beat their swords into plowshares, and their spears into pruning-hooks; nation shall not lift up sword against nation, nor shall they learn war anymore.”
 (Isaiah 2:4)